 Not all content types will work for your business.
 Take podcasting as an example: it has rapidly grown in popularity in the last few years, and it is a great tool for link building.
 However, before diving into it one should carefully evaluate the pros and cons of working with this medium.
 As such, there are some downsides to keep in mind: it is time-consuming, it involves a lot of work and preparation, and businesses need to be clear on how much value they’ll be able to get from it as a result.

-The bottom line is you as a business owner need to really think critically about the medium – based on what you have to bring to the table, what your business agenda is, and who your current and prospect customers are.
+The bottom line is you as a business owner need to really think critically about the medium – based on what you have to bring to the table, what your business agenda is, and who your current and prospective customers are.

 It is time to ditch black-hat SEO.
 It is astounding to see so many consultants providing recommendations based on black-hat SEO tactics.
 White text on white, cloaking, keyword stuffing – it is outrageous to discover that these and similar techniques are still considered appropriate in this day and age.
 It is absolutely crucial for businesses to focus their efforts on white-hat SEO, and the reason is not purely ethical.
-Google algorithms are becoming smarter, and are able to easily see through any of the shady stuff, which really makes the black-hat unwise as it may do more harm than good.
+Google algorithms are becoming smarter, and are able to easily see through any of the shady stuff, which really makes the black hat unwise as it may do more harm than good.

 Businesses need to be realistic about the resources they have and make sure to use them wisely.
 Even though it is easy to get carried away planning and strategizing, one has to be mindful of whether or not this can be implemented effectively.
 It is often a good idea to focus your SEO on smaller and more specific goals.
 This way, your efforts will be more sustainable, enabling you to get more predictable results over time.